tensorlakeai/indexify/README.md

 content_id = client.upload_file("audiosummary", "sample.mp3")
 ```

- Adding Texts and Files can be a time consuming process and by default we allow asynchronous ingestion for parallel operations.
+> Adding Texts and Files can be a time consuming process and by default we allow asynchronous ingestion for parallel operations.
 However the following codes might fail until the extraction has been completed.
-To make it a blocking call, use 'client.wait_for_extraction(content_id)' after getting the content_id from above.
+To make it a blocking call, use `client.wait_for_extraction(content_id)` after getting the content_id from above.

 #### Retrieve Summary
 ```python